Lawrence vs. Texas Supreme

 In the aftermath of the U.S. Supreme Court's 2003 ruling in Lawrence v.
 Texas

-participants, many wondered whether other laws regulating sexual conduct between
+many wondered whether other laws regulating sexual conduct between consenting

-post-Lawrence fears of those concerned that public morality would no longer
+fears of those concerned that public morality would no longer remain a valid

-remain a valid basis for legislating consensual sexual conduct have proven to be
+basis for legislating consensual sexual conduct have proven to be overblown.

-overblown.
-Instead, these rulings demonstrate that, even where consenting adults
+Instead, these rulings demonstrate that, even where consenting adults are

 governmental interference.

-criminalizes sexual conduct between a stepparent and stepchild even if both are
+sexual conduct between a stepparent and stepchild even if both are adults

 seeking to challenge the law as unconstitutional as applied to his case, the